Sesame Seared Ahi Tuna Steaks with Korean Dipping Sauce

 • Use a good skillet.
 The key to well-seared protein.
 I recommend a well-greased cast iron skillet.
 But stainless steel, carbon steel, or even non-stick skillets all work well.
 Just make sure the pan is hot!

 • Defrost frozen tuna.
 To defrost frozen ahi tuna, transfer to a plate and store in the fridge overnight.
-Or, place vacuum-packed tuna in a large bowl and run with cold water until defrosted — about 15 minutes.
+Or, place frozen tuna in a large bowl and run with cold water until defrosted — about 15 minutes.
 Drain and pat dry before adding the seasoning.

 • Save leftover Korean Dipping Sauce.
 Store in the fridge, tightly covered, for 1-2 weeks.
 Add to savory pancakes, pot stickers, dumplings, mandu, and any kind of deep-fried or pan-fried foods.
 Can also be eaten drizzled on top of rice or Soybean Sprout Rice.
 Or as a dip for plain chicken or beef.